The holiday season: the time of thankfulness, good cheer, and happy tidings.

 Just make it a rule to fill your plate with everything you want to eat the first time, that way, you won’t be as tempted to overeat.

-Small plate + everything your going to eat= less likelihood you’ll eat 3000 calories in one sitting.
+Small plate + everything you’re going to eat = less likelihood you’ll eat 3000 calories in one sitting.

 4. Don’t get the trenta